DeviprasadShetty9833/DSA_in_C_Tutorial/README.md

 <details>
   <summary>Click to expand</summary>

-  Data structures can broadly be classifed into two categories:
+<br> Data structures can broadly be classifed into two categories:

 ```html